-Background and key objective
+Background and key objectives

 This development has led to society becoming increasingly vulnerable to cyber-attacks and major disruptions.
 Recent increases in cyber attacks and their potential harmful ramifications have made combating cyber vulnerabilities a national security priority.
 Consequently, an increasing number of states are calling for tighter controls on service placement and Internet connectivity in order to maintain national autonomy.
 While these fears could be warranted, a premature push in this direction may undermine the very fabric of openness and trust that binds the Internet together.